DivyamArora22/website/replit.md

 ## Overview

-This is a personal portfolio website for a computer engineering student named John Doe.
+This is a personal portfolio website for a hardware engineer and computer engineering graduate named Divyam Arora.
 The application is built as a full-stack web application using React for the frontend and Express.js for the backend, with a PostgreSQL database for data persistence.
 The project showcases modern web development practices with a clean, professional design using Tailwind CSS and shadcn/ui components.

 ## System Architecture